MasterANK/py4xml/README.md

 #
 # ***Writing Dictionary in XML File***
-Py_xml has a function called **dict_write_xml()** and it has 3 required parameters.
+Py4xml has a function called **dict_write_xml()** and it has 3 required parameters.
 The first parameter is for the *root_element* which will commonly be in string format.
 The secound parameter is *data* or the elements and sub_element which should be provided in the nested dictionary format as described below.
 The third and last parameter is the *write_f* or file_object where everything is supposed to be written.
 This functions dosen't return anything.

 Sample Structure of the nested dictionary: